-Ge Zhao, Yanyuan Ma and Wenbin Lu
+Ge Zhao, Yanyuan Ma, Wenbin Lu

-Portland State University, Penn State University, and North Carolina State University
+Portland State University, Penn State University, North Carolina State University

-Abstract: We propose a general index model for survival data, that generalizes many commonly used semiparametric survival models and belongs to the framework of dimension reduction.
-Using a combination of a geometric approach in semiparametrics and a martingale treatment in survival data analysis, we devise estimation procedures that are feasible and do not require covariate-independent censoring, as assumed in many dimension-reduction methods for censored survival data.
+Abstract: We propose a general index model for survival data, which generalizes many commonly used semiparametric survival models and belongs to the framework of dimension reduction.
+Using a combination of geometric approach in semiparametrics and martingale treatment in survival data analysis, we devise estimation procedures that are feasible and do not require covariate-independent censoring as assumed in many dimension reduction methods for censored survival data.
 We establish the root-n consistency and asymptotic normality of the proposed estimators and derive the most efficient estimator in this class for the general index model.
-Numerical experiments demonstrate the empirical performance of the proposed estimators, and an application to an AIDS data set further illustrates the usefulness of the work.
+Numerical experiments are carried out to demonstrate the empirical performance of the proposed estimators and an application to an AIDS data further illustrates the usefulness of the work.

-Key words and phrases: Dimension reduction, general index model, kernel estimation, semiparametric theory, survival analysis.
+Key words and phrases: Dimension reduction, General index model, Kernel estimation, Semiparametric theory, Survival analysis.